constantinpricope2013/OnChainSentinel/README.md

 ### Create streaming in Flink
-5. Create in Flink Shell the remote model along with streaming pipeline, check details in [Flink read me file](flink/README.md)
+Create in Flink Shell the remote model along with streaming pipeline, check details in [Flink read me file](flink/README.md)

 All we need is up, we just need to create also a sink with BiqQuery but first we will need to have already deploy BigQuery and the credential available to us.

 ### Create BigQuery in GCP
 Please check the [BigQuery read me file](sink-bigquery/README.md)

+### Create BigQuery sink in Conflunt Web
+Please install BigQuery sink v2 using previously generated credential using the web interface

 ### Deploy CloudRun risk_api
 Please check the [CloudRun risk-api read me file](api/README.md)